Maine Coon Vs Regular Cat Differences

 Learn more about the Maine Coon cats whiskers, in this article.

-While Maine Coon teeth tend to be a bit larger since these cats are larger on average in general, they have the same number and kinds of teeth as regular cats.
+Maine Coon teeth tend to be a bit larger since these cats are larger on average in general, though they still have the same number and kinds of teeth as regular cats.

 Just like normal cats, Maine Coon’s teeth are also prone to periodontal disease if they are not brushed regularly.